tillitis/tkey-sign-cli/README.md

 tkey-libs and the apps.

 Like above you need to clone `tkey-libs` and the `tkey-device-signer` first.
-This repo and those have `podman` targets.
-So `make podman` should work in all of them.
+All repos have `podman` make targets so `make podman` should work in all of them.
 Be sure to copy the signer to this repo before building here.

 This assumes a working rootless Podman.
 On Ubuntu 22.10, running